Sports in Jamaica have always been a way of life for Jamaicans.

 Tennis

 Tennis is a popular sport in Jamaica even though it is only played in selected schools.
 The governing body of tennis in Jamaica that is sanction by the International Tennis Federation (ITF) is Tennis Jamaica.
 The Tennis Jamaica organization helps to develop Jamaican youths in becoming confident leaders.
 The program is internationally recognized and offer educational opportunities to their students in terms of getting scholarships.
 To date, Doug Burke and Dustin Brown are two Jamaicans to have played in National Championship quarter final matches with Brown been German Jamaican.
 Still many resorts offer tennis courts for the tennis lovers while visiting Jamaica.
-Dustin’s career can be describe as Determination and the support from his parents as written in the NY Times.
+Dustin’s career can be described as Determination and the support from his parents as written in the NY Times.

 Rugby